TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv3_screen_12864.md

 ---
-title: Connecting a 12864 screen to an BTT Octopus v1.1 F429 Version
+title: Connecting a 12864 screen to a Fly-CDYv3
 tags: []
 keywords:
 last_updated: 21/11/2021
-summary: "How to connect a 12864 screen to an BTT Octopus v1.1 F429 Version"
+summary: "How to connect a 12864 screen to a Fly-CDYv3"
 sidebar: mydoc_sidebar
-permalink: btt_octopus_1.1_f429_screen_12864.html
+permalink: fly_cdyv3_screen_12864.html
 folder: mydoc
 comments: false
 toc: false